 Founded in April 2010, Swig opened 16 stores over its first seven years of operation.
 In 2017, Tanner met with Andrew and Shauna Smith of Four Foods Group now known as Savory Restaurant Management.
 They became partners.
 Since then Swig has grown rapidly.
 It is set to open its 100th location by the end of the year.

+The story of the early years of Ballerina Farm appealed to the audience, many of whom were startup founders, building their own companies from humble beginnings.
+In the case of Ballerina Farm, it started out as a 100 acre plot of land on the back of the Wasatch, Birdseye, Utah, with just four pigs.
 "It was in the middle of nowhere.
 No house, no power, no fences.
 Literally, it was rough," recounted Hannah and David.
 "We lived in a basement apartment about 30 minutes away.
 I still had my day job.
 I was also getting an MBA from the University of Utah.
 After work and after school, we'd all get in the car and go take care of those four pigs that were starting to have babies and all the things."

-The Neeleman's Ballerina Farm has since moved to Kamas, Utah, and has expanded from selling mountain-raised pork and beef nationwide, to also selling a variety of other products: sourdough starters, honey, protein powder, aprons, and enamelware.
-The Neeleman's were surprised at the strong reception to their branded merch that were originally thrown in, almost as an afterthought, with large orders.
-They now make up the mainline items that they sell on their website due to popular demand.
-Ballerina Farms has a global following, particularly in Asia.
-The Neeleman's inspired the loyal Utah Business Forward attendees who stayed through to the end with their passion for sustainable farming, quality products, and community engagement.
+Ballerina Farm has since moved to Kamas, Utah, and has expanded from selling mountain-raised pork and beef nationwide, to also selling a variety of other products: sourdough starters, honey, protein powder, aprons, enamelware, and more.
+The Neeleman's said they were surprised at the strong reception to their branded merch.
+Initially, they threw in a ceramic mug with large orders, almost as an afterthought.
+Customers came back requesting just the mug.
+Now branded merchandise is a big part of the total items sold on Ballerina Farms' website.

 The Utah Business Forward Conference addressed several prominent topics on the minds of many business owners in Utah, and nationwide.
 Not only did it provide attendees with insights about what specific businesses have been implementing, but also how to better utilize the latest technology.
 Participants left the conference with a new perception of how to strengthen their companies and with a renewed appreciation for being a part of Utah's thriving business community.